-The local governing body OR United Learning Trust ensures that all students are taught about safeguarding, including online, through the curriculum, Relationships and Sex Education and Health Education and PSHE to help children to adjust their behaviours to reduce risks and build resilience,
+The local governing body ensures that all students are taught about safeguarding, including online, through the curriculum, Relationships and Sex Education and Health Education and PSHE to help children to adjust their behaviours to reduce risks and build resilience, including to radicalisation.
+This includes teaching students about the safe use of electronic equipment and the internet and the risks posed by adults or young people, who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
+It will also include teaching students, for example, about healthy relationships, consent and that sexual violence and sexual harassment is always wrong.

 The school recognises the additional risks that children with SEND face online and works with the Head of IT to ensure that additional support and measures are in place to support these children.
 Online safety is an integral part of the school's ICT curriculum for all pupils and is taught in an age-appropriate way relevant to pupils' lives.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-A whole school approach is taken to online safety in the E-Safety Policy that empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+A whole school approach is taken to online safety in the Online/E-Safety Policy that empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.

-It is also embedded in PSHE and Relationships and and Sex Education).
-Pupils will be taught what positive, healthy and respectful online relationships look like; the effects of their online actions on others; how to recognise and display respectful behaviour online; how to use technology safely, responsibly and securely; and where to go for help and support when they have concerns
+It is also embedded in PSHE and Relationships and Sex Education.
+Pupils will be taught what positive, healthy and respectful online relationships look like; the effects of their online actions on others; how to recognise and display respectful behaviour online; how to use technology safely, responsibly and securely; and where to go for help and support when they have concerns.

 The school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online, which must be regularly reviewed for their effectiveness.
-The school's systems are a robust filtering and monitoring policy.
+The school's systems are Securly.
 Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials online; reduce the risk of children being subjected to harmful online interaction with others; and help manage online behaviour that can increase a child's likelihood of, or causes, harm.

 The leadership team and relevant staff must have an awareness and understanding of the filtering and monitoring provisions in place and manage them effectively.
-Staff should escalate concerns when identified to the DSL or DDSL or SLT.
+Staff should escalate concerns to the DSL/DDSL when identified.